 We are potentially striving towards the highest educated dole queues the world has seen.

 Just to be clear, the Higher Education goal no longer seems clear.
-The Raison’ D'etre’ is in doubt.
+The 'Raison d'etre’ is in doubt.
 Why?
 I see so much discussed out-side of the hallowed halls of our Universities.
-Business serving that marketplace discussing what HE needs in the context of learning, skills and learning outcomes.
+Business serving that marketplace are discussing what HE needs in the context of learning, skills and learning outcomes.
 How students can take advantage of the new services and solutions – if perhaps, HE was to look forward, rather than wistfully over its collective shoulder.

 Is this perhaps the key reason Higher Education have been hit so hard by the current crisis, an overwhelming reliance on being fed by Overseas students, underpinned by a lack of capacity and vision for future requirements.
 A total lack of readiness to deliver Education content on-line.
 We should all expect more from our Higher Education, not least, Higher Education from themselves.

 Business (the ultimate consumers of University output) world-wide has a current challenge – the chasm between the skills they have now, and the skills they will need for a successful future.
 Where will HE fall into line, to support and drive closure on the gap we all see in the market?
 Shouldn’t this be the clear goal?

 It would appear and totally happy to be proven wrong – that Higher Education in Australia and NZ over those last two decades, has been simply as deliverer of other countries Goals and Plans – China for one.